francoservidio/terraform-testing/README.md

-# Terraform "Hello, World" example
+# Terraform "ALb with ASG" example

 This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) configuration.
 The configuration deploys a single server in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).